Tim Holt: The Magnificent Ambersons

 RKO announced they had purchased two stories for Holt, Five of Spades (which became The Avenging Rider) and Adventures of Salt Valley.
-He was always announced for There Goes Lona Henry.
+He was already announced for There Goes Lona Henry.
 Holt was going to enter the army, so RKO quickly put him in six more Westerns: Bandit Ranger (1942), Red River Robin Hood (1942), Pirates of the Prairie (1942), Fighting Frontier (1943), Sagebrush Law (1943) and The Avenging Rider (1942).
 His entry into the U.S. Army Air Forces was delayed long enough so that Holt could star in Hitler's Children (1943).
-He was called to active duty during the making of the film.
-However it was one of RKO's most profitable movies during the war.
+He was called to active duty during production.
+The film proved to be one of RKO's most profitable during the war.

 War service

 Holt became a decorated combat veteran of World War II, flying in the Pacific Theatre with the United States Army Air Forces as a B-29 bombardier.
 He was wounded over Tokyo on the last day of the war and was awarded a Purple Heart.
 He was also a recipient of the Distinguished Flying Cross.